 The Complex Commercial Litigation Law Review: Liechtenstein

-With regard to contract law in a wider context and commercial contracts in particular, generally Austrian law applies.
-Nevertheless, it is essential to look into the individual provisions of the contracts in order to obtain certainty as to which law applies.
+With regard to contract law in a wider context and commercial contracts in particular, generally Austrian law applies; nevertheless, it is essential to look into the individual provisions of the contracts to obtain certainty regarding which law applies.

 According to the general principles (Section 861 ABGB), a contract is concluded by the concordant declaration of will of (at least) two persons.
 The introductory declaration of intent is called an offer.
 This offer (promise) must be sufficiently defined in terms of content, and the applicant's willingness to commit must be sufficiently clear.
 As long as negotiations are pending and the offer has not yet been made or has neither been accepted in advance nor afterwards, no contract is established.